Jawadabbasi/how-to-redirect-http-into-https-using-.htaccess/Display Woocommerce Related Products After Price Section/readme.md

 ?>

 Note: Make sure products price there on single product page if you can't enter price for any of the specific product then not show in that specific single product page

+If you want to disable the bottom related products section and just show related products sections after price section then please use that CSS code

+.related{
+   display: none;
+}

+.summary .related{
+   display: block;
+}